 If you have a blender at home (it doesn't even have to be a high-speed blender), I highly recommend making your own oat flour.
 It's easy, affordable and quick!

-To make your own homemade oat flour, simple place rolled or quick oats into a blender or food processor and blend until a flour forms.
+To make your own homemade oat flour, simply place rolled or quick oats into a blender or food processor and blend until a flour forms.

 Store your homemade oat flour in an airtight container in the pantry for a few weeks.